Please be ready with your application reference number starting with 'P'. For example P1234567

 The Magistrate will issue such warrants where the Police find it difficult to locate a person for their charge.
 The arrest warrant allows the Police to search and remand the person if they find them.

-A pre-court arrest warrant will appear in a police check and Police records of the bearer.
+A pre-court arrest warrant will appear in a Nationally Coordinated Criminal History Check and Police records of the bearer.
 These warrants may empower the Police to use all means to investigate the whereabouts of the person.

 A registrar or other authorised officer of the law can issue such warrants.